toda-lab/dhgraph/README.rst

-The vertices and the hyperarcs added so far can be obtained by ``get_vertices()`` and ``get_hyperarcs()``, which respecitvely return a tuple of vertex identifiers and a tuple of hyperarc identifiers, as follows.
+The vertices and the hyperarcs added so far can be obtained by ``get_vertices()`` and ``get_hyperarcs()``, which respecitvely return a tuple of vertex identifiers and a tuple of hyperarc identifiers.

 .. code:: python